griffiths-waite/azure-env-generator/README.md

 This token must have the **Variable Groups (read)** permission.

-See this link for more information on how to create a PAT: [Create a Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).
+Read the [Azure documentation](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for more information on how to create a PAT.

 The easiest way to set this variable is to create a `.env` file in the root of your project: